 Statistical and analytical support

-OTAG will be allocated an agreed level of support from the Directorate of Statistics and Clinical Audit to support the activities of the group: this support will be used for analysis of outcomes, audit, governance issues, service evaluation, modelling of alternative methods of service delivery and other projects, agreed with the Chair of the Advisory Group, the Associate Director of Statistics and Clinical Audit and the Associate Medical Director ODT.
+OTAG will be allocated an agreed level of support from the Directorate of Statistics and Clinical Studies to support the activities of the group: this support will be used for analysis of outcomes, audit, governance issues, service evaluation, modelling of alternative methods of service delivery and other projects, agreed with the Chair of the Advisory Group, the Associate Director of Statistics and Clinical Studies and the Associate Medical Director ODT.

 The Clinical and Support Services section of ODT will provide an agreed level of administrative support, to help with the planning and organisation of meetings, minute taking and other relevant matters.

 The Advisory Group will: